 Who may participate

 Thank you for taking the time to learn more.
-The DREAM study may be an option if you or your child have been diagnosed with Sickle Cell Disease.
+The DREAM study may be an option if you have been diagnosed with Sickle Cell Disease with genotype HbSS or HbSB.

-This study is being conducted in 3 parts (A, B & C).
-Parts B and C are currently enrolling:
+This study is being conducted in 2 parts (A and B).
+Part B is currently enrolling:

-• Part B will include adolescent and adult participants aged 12 years and older.
+• Part B will include adult participants aged 18 years and older.

 A person with SCD will not be able to participate in this study if they: